Use the Conformity Knowledge Base AI to help improve your Cloud Posture

 Using AWS Console

-01 Sign in to your Trend Micro Cloud One™ – Conformity account console, access Customer-Managed Policy with Administrative Permissions in Use conformity rule settings, and copy the name of the IAM admin policy defined for your AWS cloud account.
+01 Sign in to your Trend Cloud One™ – Conformity account console, access Customer-Managed Policy with Administrative Permissions in Use conformity rule settings, and copy the name of the IAM admin policy defined for your AWS cloud account.

 02 Sign in to the AWS Management Console.